...

-Life has knocked me down many times, but it has also shown me how to rise again, stronger and more resilient.
+Life has knocked me down more than once—but it has also taught me how to stand back up with greater strength and resilience.

-I grew up in a complex family environment marked by suicide, alcoholism, and financial struggles.
-These challenges, though painful, shaped my understanding of perseverance and what it takes to overcome adversity.
+I grew up in a complicated family shaped by suicide, alcoholism, and ongoing financial hardship.
+While deeply painful, these experiences gave me an early understanding of perseverance and what it truly takes to move through adversity.

 As a 501(c)(3) nonprofit, our mission is to empower kids to overcome life’s challenges by helping them realize they have the power to rewrite their own stories.
 Through our fundraising efforts, we bring The Imagine Project to schools and youth organizations free of charge.
 The program’s 7-step interactive process enables children to write about their struggles, envision how they want their story to change, and imagine new possibilities for their future.
 Ultimately, The Imagine Project promotes the mental health and well-being of youth.
 Today, it has reached children in all 50 states and 24 countries.
 Watching young people transform their difficult stories into narratives of hope and possibility is incredibly rewarding.